mjm388/Lab-5/README.md

 <h3>How you can use it</h3>

-<p>Nothing needs to be imported to use this program.
-To use it, simply run it and follow the on-screen instructions.
+<p>To use this program, you need to have JupyterLab installed and ready to use.
+Copy and paste the link to the GitHub Repository (see below) and run the command "git clone 'link' ".
+This should create a new folder with all of the necessary files inside.
+Navigate to program_ctf16.ipynb.
+Nothing additional needs to be imported to use this program.
+To use it, simply run the first code cell and follow the on-screen instructions.
 If the program prompts you to "please try again," you will need to run the program again from scratch (on JupyterLab, press Shift+Enter)</p>

 <h3>How you can contribute</h3>

 <p>This program was made in JupyterLab and uploaded to Mark's <a href='https://github.com/mjm388/Lab-5'>GitHub Page</a>.
 To contribute, fork our repository.
-Once you are done, you can use your program or save your changes to our repository by sending a pull request.</p>
+Once you are done, you can freely use your program or save your changes to our repository by sending a pull request.</p>